 The Great Lakes supply drinking water to more than 30 million people in Michigan, Ohio, Wisconsin, Pennsylvania, Minnesota, Illinois, Indiana, and New York.

-Unfortunately the lakes and drinking water face serious threats—from toxic PFAS contamination in Grand Rapids, Mich., to harmful algal blooms in Toledo, Ohio, to sewage contamination in Milwaukee and communities across the region.
+Unfortunately the lakes and drinking water face serious threats—from toxic PFAS contamination in Grand Rapids, Mich., to harmful algal blooms in Toledo, Ohio, to sewage contamination in communities across the region.
 It’s not just Flint.
 With so many of our cities and towns living with unsafe drinking water we need more – not less – protections and funding for clean water.